 Want to play it safe with your travel?
 Check out the safest countries in the world as ranked by the 2017 Global Peace Index:

 You can read about our adventures in Iceland, including general travel tips and ways to save money in this expensive country.
-We’ve also spent time in all of the countries on this list, and you can click the links in the list for our travel tips and stories from each locale.
+We’ve spent time in all of the countries on this list, and you can click the links in the list for our travel tips and stories from each locale.